 These guidelines, outlined by the Department of Homeland Security, are simple to perform, but having the right tools can make bleeding control more effective.
 Stop the Bleed kits include pressure dressings, gauze bandages, tourniquets, and other tools, along with clear, easy to understand instructions to help you in an emergency situation.
-North American Rescue Individual Bleeding Control Kits and Bleeding Control Public Access Stations were developed to be placed in all populated areas, including airports, shopping malls, stores, school classrooms, school buses, sports stadiums, and other public places.
+Stop the Bleed Individual Bleeding Control Kits and Bleeding Control Public Access Stations were developed to be placed in all populated areas, including airports, shopping malls, stores, school classrooms, school buses, sports stadiums, and other public places.

 The Importance of Rapid Bleeding Control

 Everyone needs to be empowered to be an immediate responder in a crisis situation.
 Bystanders are usually the first people on the scene, and they can save a life with effective bleeding control.

 Whether faced with an accident or an active shooter situation, everyone must be able to “Stop the Bleed.”